hirayoki22/Dynamic-Table/README.md

   ]
 }
 ```
-The ID is there for future expansions, such as adding enabling multiple table sheets, allowing to distinguish them.
+> The ID is there for future expansions, such as adding enabling multiple table sheets, allowing to distinguish them.

-## Feature list
+## Functionality and features:
 + Add/modify columns
 + Sort columns DESC/ASC
 + Add/modify rows